mbta/screens/README.md

 Check out [ARCHITECTURE.md](/ARCHITECTURE.md) for an overview of the application architecture, as well as links to further more detailed documentation.

-## Packaging the DUP and Triptych apps
+## Packaging the DUP app

-The DUP and Triptych screens require the client app to be packaged into a single HTML file rather than dynamically served from our Phoenix server.
+The DUP screens require the client app to be packaged into a single HTML file rather than dynamically served from our Phoenix server.

-You can find instructions on the DUP packaging process [here](assets/src/components/v2/dup/README.md), the triptych packaging process [here](assets/src/components/v2/triptych/README.md).
+You can find instructions on the DUP packaging process [here](assets/src/components/v2/dup/README.md).

 ## Version upgrade guide